Higher Hochschild cohomology, Brane topology and centralizers of $E_n$-algebra maps: Preliminaries on -algebras and factorization homology

-where the horizontal arrows are induced by the alternate sum of the natural inclusions as for the usual \v{C}ech complex of a cosheaf (see~\cite{CG}).
+where the horizontal arrows are induced by the alternating sum of the natural inclusions as for the usual \v{C}ech complex of a cosheaf (see~\cite{CG} or \cite{GTZ2, G-Houches}).
 The prefactorization algebra structure also induce a canonical map $\check{C}(\mathcal{U},\mathcal{F})\to \mathcal{F}(U)$.